terraform-ibm-modules/documentation/docs/tests.md

     Use the `RunTestUpgrade()` test helper to help determine compatibility with earlier module versions.

-    - If you must implement a breaking change to the module in a PR, include a Conventional Commit footer in one of the commits with the text `BREAKING CHANGE:` at the beginning of the footer.
-For more information, see the [Conventional Commits cheat sheet](https://cheatography.com/albelop/cheat-sheets/conventional-commits/).
-    - If the change breaks example code but not module code, include `SKIP UPGRADE TEST` in the commit message.
-Make sure to describe why you are breaking the example in the PR description.

-  ?> **Tip**: The upgrade test is disabled by default in `pr_test.go` in the module template because you can't run an upgrade test until the initial module code is merged to the main branch.
-After the initial merge, create a pull request to enable the upgrade test by commenting out the line that starts with `t.Skip`.
+  ?> **Tip**: If you're working on the first PR for a module, skip the upgrade in `pr_test.go` because you can't run an upgrade test until the initial module code is merged to the main branch.
+To skip the test, include `SKIP UPGRADE TEST` in the commit message.
+Include information about why you're skipping the test.

 - **IBM Cloud Schematics test**